UniMath/agda-unimath/src/foundation/universal-property-pullbacks.lagda.md

+---
-# The universal property of pullbacks
+title: The universal property of pullbacks
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}